Baguuc/authoric/docs/routes.md

 + session_id - Required, ID of login session retrieved from POST /user route
 + auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)

+### POST /groups/{name}/{permission_name}
+Grants group a permission

+Errors:
+Fails when a mentioned group or permission do not exist.

+Requirements:
++ User have to have the "groups:update" permission

+### DELETE /groups/{name}/{permission_name}
+Revokes a permission from group

+Errors:
+Fails when a mentioned group do not exist or group do not have mentioned permission.

+Requirements:
++ User have to have the "groups:update" permission

 ## User

 ### POST /users